coffee-cup/uvic-csc460/website/src/project3/rtos.md

 [working]: https://i.imgur.com/ZlD5nxu.png "Long running periodic tasks are forced to yield to other periodic tasks"
 [broken]: https://i.imgur.com/vge8ZnO.png "Periodic tasks do not yield for when others should start"

+The vertical lines show when Task A and B should have started for the second time.

 ![Periodic tasks do not yield for when others should start][broken]